sorbet/sorbet/website/docs/procs.md

 ## Modifying the self type

 Many Ruby constructs accept a block argument in one context, but then execute it in a different context entirely.
-This means that inside the block, certain methods may exist that don't exist immediately above the block.
+This means that the methods that exist inside the block are not the methods that exist outside the block (like is usually the case).

-In particular, this is precisely how Sorbet's `sig` pattern works:
+As an example, this is how Sorbet's `sig` pattern works:

 ```ruby
 # (1) `params` doesn't exist outside the `sig` block: